501Commons/Salesforce-Importer/readme.md

 2) Install Python 2.7.x for Windows -> https://www.python.org/downloads/release/python-2716/

+After install verify there is a C:\Python27 directory

 3) **501 Admin** will provider zip file for custom settings ([Client].zip).
 Extract zip into C:\repo.
 After unzip there should be a c:\repo\Salesforce-Importer-Private directory

 Example: C:\repo\Salesforce-Importer-Private\Clients\XYZ where XYZ are the ClientInitials should contain an Importer.bat file and a DataLoader directory.